Primo Water (NYSE:PRMW) Cut to Hold at StockNews.com

-StockNews.com downgraded shares of Primo Water (NYSE:PRMW – Free Report) from a buy rating to a hold rating in a research note released on Saturday.
+StockNews.com cut shares of Primo Water (NYSE:PRMW – Free Report) from a buy rating to a hold rating in a research note released on Friday morning.

-A number of other research analysts have also weighed in on the company.
-Raymond James lowered Primo Water from a strong-buy rating to an outperform rating and set a $21.00 price objective on the stock. in a report on Wednesday, April 3rd.
-TD Securities dropped their price objective on shares of Primo Water from $26.00 to $23.00 and set a buy rating for the company in a research note on Thursday, January 11th.
-Finally, JPMorgan Chase & Co. raised their target price on shares of Primo Water from $18.00 to $19.00 and gave the stock an overweight rating in a research note on Tuesday, February 20th.
-One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of Moderate Buy and a consensus price target of $20.75.
+Several other equities analysts have also recently commented on the stock.
+JPMorgan Chase & Co. upped their target price on shares of Primo Water from $19.00 to $21.00 and gave the company an overweight rating in a research note on Thursday, May 2nd.
+Raymond James cut shares of Primo Water from a strong-buy rating to an outperform rating and set a $21.00 target price for the company. in a research note on Wednesday, April 3rd.
+Finally, TD Securities lowered their price target on Primo Water from $26.00 to $23.00 and set a buy rating on the stock in a research note on Thursday, January 11th.
+One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has a consensus rating of Moderate Buy and a consensus price target of $21.25.

-Primo Water (NYSE:PRMW – Get Free Report) last posted its earnings results on Thursday, February 22nd.
-The company reported $0.07 EPS for the quarter, missing analysts’ consensus estimates of $0.17 by ($0.10).
-The business had revenue of $438.70 million for the quarter, compared to analyst estimates of $582.93 million.
-Primo Water had a net margin of 10.82% and a return on equity of 8.55%.
-As a group, analysts forecast that Primo Water will post 0.82 EPS for the current year.
+Primo Water (NYSE:PRMW – Get Free Report) last issued its quarterly earnings results on Thursday, February 22nd.
+The company reported $0.07 EPS for the quarter, missing the consensus estimate of $0.17 by ($0.10).
+Primo Water had a return on equity of 8.55% and a net margin of 10.82%.
+The business had revenue of $438.70 million during the quarter, compared to the consensus estimate of $582.93 million.
+Equities research analysts forecast that Primo Water will post 0.82 earnings per share for the current year.

 Primo Water Increases Dividend

 The firm also recently announced a quarterly dividend, which was paid on Monday, March 25th.
-Stockholders of record on Friday, March 8th were given a dividend of $0.09 per share.
-This represents a $0.36 annualized dividend and a dividend yield of 1.90%.
-The ex-dividend date of this dividend was Thursday, March 7th.
-This is a positive change from Primo Water’s previous quarterly dividend of $0.08.
-Primo Water’s dividend payout ratio (DPR) is 24.16%.
+Investors of record on Friday, March 8th were paid a $0.09 dividend.
+The ex-dividend date was Thursday, March 7th.
+This represents a $0.36 dividend on an annualized basis and a yield of 1.81%.
+This is a boost from Primo Water’s previous quarterly dividend of $0.08.
+Primo Water’s payout ratio is presently 24.16%.

 Primo Water Company Profile